jewelsofthought/neshama/site/posts/qkab/masc_fem.md

 This is a diagram of the universal dynamics of the Yin and the Yang.
 Where the divine feminine, represented by the the circle, represented space – creation, in that sense.
 The space in which creation can exist and be nurtured.

-Though Kabbalisticaly she is called form, paradoxically in her Divine, she is space – which is the form from which everything emerges.
-Whereas the masculine, the Yang, is represented as the energy that moves the space to manifest, and is always represented by straight lines, rather like a vector.
-This is because energy always moves in a “straight” line – though it might be a 4d straight line, and look very squiggly in this dimension.
+Though Kabbalisticaly, the feminine is produces form, paradoxically in her Divine, she is space – which is the form from which everything emerges.
+Whereas the masculine, the Yang, is represented as the energy that induces the space to manifest, and is represented by straight lines, rather like a vector.
+This is because energy always moves in “straight” lines.

 ## M & F

-- F: All life is cyclical (or could one say circular?).
+- All life is cyclical (or could one say circular?).
 The energy must be circular in order for it to sustain itself.
 As well as the cycle of life has to continue, else the life event ends.
 This can produce narcissism, the ego &mdash; everything for me/mine.
 - All life threatening events are linear (what we refer to as evil)
 - Though light travels in a straight line.
 It has an integrity/force with which it travels, and it loses force/clarity by losing its integrity.
-Whilst darkness expands spatially (in all directions), it occupies the spaces that emerge through the lack of clarity/integrity of the light!)
+Whilst darkness expands spatially (in all directions), it occupies the spaces that emerge through the lack of clarity/integrity of the light!

-- F: Will to receive => not receiving -> cold, vicious, conniving, mean Frustration at being the receiver.
-Looked at as passive.
-Introduces power of choice when empowered in her ability to receive.
-Anger when her ability to refuse to receive has been removed, or overriden.
-- M: Will to give => not giving -> moribund, violent Male anger at his “gift” not being received.
-That is where constraint is necessary, but can only be imposed by males.
-Not in what or how, but in that he always needs to ask for permission from the female – both inside himself and outside, always being open to hearing what the “other” has to say.

 ## Upper & Lower